zldzmfoq12/VCtube/README.md

-Voice synthesizer for korean with crawled datasets using Deep-voice2
+#Voice synthesizer for korean using Deep-voice2
 ====================================================================